unChaz/sci-fi-5e/srd/equipment/magic_items.md

-## Magic Items
+## Alien Artifacts and Tek Items

 ---

 Magic items are presented in alphabetical order.
-A magic item’s description gives the item’s name, its category, its rarity, and its magical properties.
+A alien artifact’s description gives the item’s name, its category, its rarity, and its tek properties.

 ### Adamantine Armor